daffinity/serverless-base-path-plugin/README.md

 # TODO

 - Detect changes to the `basePath` value and update Endpoints as needed.
-- Automatically remove previous `basePath` values from functions if the custom key is removed.
 - Project level custom key support.
 - Module level custom key support.
 - Automatically add a trailing `/` if its missing from the `basePath`.